 Having written many essays about musicians, something I find appalling is the apparent lack of awareness or concern on the part of those who advocate for political correctness and multiculturalism. probably mainly for political reasons of theoretical egalitarianism, without seeming to have any regard for the spiritual consequences of these ideas/ideologies on musicians that are influenced by them.
 I’m referring to musicians who seem to have lost their souls, their salvation, by promoting and identifying with musical forms and cultures that I regard as spiritually dark and dangerous.
 I think of Lenny Breau, Jimi Hendrix, John Lennon, and many others lost to discordant music, drugs, witchcraft, seductive spirits… Fans and promoters of these musicians and this kind of music seem to regard themselves as virtuous for replacing the symbolically white and patriarchal deity with what I see as repetitions of the fall, involving pride and idolatry of women, sex, self… This is the direction that the music industry seems to have taken.
 Bono describes the result: “the music business where never before have so many lost and sorrowful people gathered in one place pretending they’re having a good time.”
 (Walk On, xiv) Make music patriarchal again; praise the Father of our Lord Jesus Christ.

 Husbands And Fathers – Part 1, Derek Prince cites Mt.
 18:19: “‘if two of you agree on earth, concerning anything that they ask, it will be done for them by my Father in heaven.’…the Greek word is ‘symphoni’ from which we get the English word symphony….The only way we can have harmony is if we harmonize with the Holy Spirit.
 And if two of us harmonize with the Holy Spirit, then that’s the will of God….God is a musician.”
 I intended to read Dyke’s book, The Lights of Marfa, and was surprised to find reference to this passage in it: “I also love the Amplified version where it reads, ‘Again I tell you, if two of you on earth agree (harmonize together, make a symphony together) about whatever they may ask, it will come to pass and be done for them by my Father in Heaven.”
-This reference is made in the context of a story involving a white rose.
+The same word is used in 2Cor 6:15: “What harmony is there between Christ and Belial?”

 Good News of the Kingdom, Part 2 – Restoration of the Message – Derek Prince: “Contemporary Western Christendom has the attitude that God exists for our benefit….As a result of the fall Man was imprisoned in self-centredness.
 Salvation…restores us to a God centred view.”